ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 Step3_OnCameraScripting.js: (UPDATED) This component replaces Step3_MyExperience.js and is now central to on-camera dialogue management.
 It handles importing full transcripts, resolving ambiguous dialogue, reviewing blueprint refinement suggestions (including intelligent insertion of new shots), and providing a shot-by-shot editor.
 UPDATED: This component now uses the centralized handlers.triggerAiTask from useAppState.js for both transcript mapping (mapTranscriptToBlueprintAI) and blueprint refinement (refineBlueprintFromTranscriptAI), ensuring consistent task management and error reporting.
 The location_tag for each shot is now prominently displayed in the shot card, and ai_reason associated with blueprint modification suggestions is cleared from the shot data once applied or ambiguities resolved.
 BUGFIX: The component now correctly persists the fullTranscript and the active sub-view mode (import, shotByShot, etc.) to the blueprint, preventing data loss on navigation.
 The local status bar is also immediately populated with a message when transcript processing begins.
 BUGFIX: Resolved a Firebase crash by ensuring that ai_reason and location_name fields in new or modified shots are explicitly initialized to empty strings ('') rather than undefined before being saved to Firestore.

+UI Consistency: The "Shot-by-Shot Dialogue" view within this step has been updated to use the same color-coding and default-collapsing logic for drone shots as the main BlueprintDisplay, creating a more consistent user experience.

+Button Styling: The unstyled buttons on the initial view ("Import Full Transcript", "Write Shot-by-Shot") have been fixed by adding the base .btn class.

 Step5_FinalAssembly.js: (UPDATED) UI for the final script generation and task completion.
 It now orchestrates the generation and display of the recording_voiceover_script_text.
 The full video script is no longer displayed.
 Users can also re-generate the script multiple times via an updated button.
 UPDATED: This component now uses the centralized handlers.triggerAiTask from useAppState.js for the final script generation (generateScriptFromBlueprintAI), providing consistent error reporting and task status updates.

+Voiceover Script Formatting: The recording_voiceover_script_text is now rendered with preserved paragraph breaks, making the script much easier to read and perform during a recording session.

+Button Styling: The unstyled "Generate Final Script" and "Mark Task as Complete" buttons have been fixed by adding the base .btn class.

 Files Deleted: